Women's cinema: Germany

 Lotte Reiniger was a German film director and the foremost pioneer of silhouette animation.
 Her best known films are The Adventures of Prince Achmed, (1926), the first feature-length animated film, and Papageno (1935).

 1931 film Girls in Uniform by Leontine Sagan is one of the earliest narrative films to explicitly portray homosexuality.
-The film is about a 14-year old girl who falls in love with her female teacher at an all-girls boarding school.
+The film is about a 14-year-old girl who falls in love with her female teacher at an all-girls boarding school.

-Actress and director Leni Riefenstahl is best known for making the infamous 1935 Nazi propaganda film Triumph of the Will which despite its controversial nature is still considered as one of the greatest films of all time.
+Actress and director Leni Riefenstahl is best known for making the infamous 1935 Nazi propaganda film Triumph of the Will which despite its controversial nature is still considered as one of the greatest films of all time due to its technical and visual innovations.

 German woman filmmakers Helke Sander and Cristina Perincioli are also pioneers of the feminist movement.
 A feminist newspaper Frauen und Film was founded in 1974 by Helke Sander.

 Other prominent female film-makers include Margarethe von Trotta and Helma Sanders-Brahms who both began their careers in the 1970s.
 Monika Treut has also won recognition for her depictions of queer and alternative sexuality.
 Contemporary German women directors of note include Maren Ade, Doris Dörrie, Frauke Finsterwalder, Katja von Garnier, Nicolette Krebitz, Caroline Link and Angela Schanelec.